-- (b) All earnings of the debior received for his personal services rendered at any time within 30 days next preceding the date of a withholding by the employer under Section 682.3, if necessary for the use of the debtor's family residing in this state and supported in whole or it part by the debtor, unless the debts are: - (1) Incurred by the debtor, his wife, or his family for the common necessaries of life. - (2) Incurred for personal services rendered by any employee or former employee of the debtor.
+use of the debtor's family residing in this state and supported in whole or in part by the debtor, unless the debts are:

+- (1) Incurred by the debtor, his wife, or his family for the common necessaries of life. - (2) Incurred for personal services rendered by any employee or former employee of the debtor.

 In actual practice, the exemption provided for earnings necessary for the use of a debtor's family has proved to be of little value to the debtor.
 In order to obtain the exemption, the debtor must follow the procedure outlined in Code of Civil Procedure Section 690.50.
-If the creditor alleges that the debt was incurred for "common necessaries," there follows a process of affidavit, counteraffidavit, hearing, and possible appeal-all of which takes time, effort, and some knowledge of the law and still may end up with the debtor denied money currently necessary for his family's support.
-Parhaps, as a result of this complex procedure, comparatively fam debtors have availed themselves of the exemption although many more appear to be eligible for it.
-Moreover, the hardship exemption provided by subdivision (b) is not available if the debt on which the creditor's judgment was based was incurred for the "common necessaries of life.
-In this case, only the automatic exemption provided by the federal law is available.
+If the creditor resists the claim of exemption, there follows a process of affidavit, counteraffidavit, hearing, and possible appeal-all of which takes time, effort, and some knowledge of the law and still may end up with the debtor denied money currently necessary for his family's support.
+Perhaps as a result of this complex procedure, comparatively few debtors have availed themselves of the exemption although many more appear to be eligible for it.
+Moreover, the hardship exemption provided by subdivision (b) is not available if the debt on which the creditor's judgment was based was incurred for the "common necessaries of life."24 In this case, only the automatic exemption provided by the federal law is available.